 6. Virtual Conferences Resulted in Cost Savings

 In 2020, attending conferences online didn’t require flights, hotel reservations, meals or other expenses.
 There’s no doubt that cash-strapped corporations may eye virtual conferences as potential cash-saving opportunities going forward.
-Virtual conferences also may extend beyond COVID, while some people remain wary of travel.
+Virtual conferences also may extend beyond the pandemic, while some people remain wary of travel.

 “We may have a fundamental shift in society, with how comfortable people are going out, for a while,” says Minnick.
 “I think virtual events will always be enticing to organizations for several reasons, including that they’re far less expensive to produce.”
 Until everyone is comfortable traveling, he anticipates hybrid conferences that incorporate both virtual and in-person events.
 That said, “I do think that the real events eventually will come back,” he says.
 “But it may be a good two years before we see the entire country is comfortable with traveling like we used to.”